Topics on this page:

 Cost: Typically between $600–$950

-What to Expect: This large national conference attracts psychiatric mental health nurses and other psychiatric nursing professionals at all career levels.
-It is open as well to any professional who is “passionate about providing care to the psychiatric-mental health population.”
-The APNA’s 38th Annual Conference is titled “Bringing Connection to Life for Ourselves, Those We Serve, and Each Other.”
+What to Expect: This large national conference attracts psychiatric–mental health nurses and other psychiatric nursing professionals at all career levels.
+It is open as well to any professional who is “passionate about providing care to the psychiatric–mental health population.”
+The APNA’s 39th Annual Conference is titled “Empowered to Innovate and Collaborate: PMH Nurses Shaping Care Excellence”

 Handle/Hashtag: @AmerPsychNurses, #PMHNCon